On the Most Informative Boolean Functions of the Very Noisy Channel: Discussion

 \section{Discussion}

-In this paper, we use the calculus-based approach to establish Conjecture \ref{conjecture: mutual info} in high noise regime.
-However, the limitations and open problems of this approach are the following:
+In this paper, we establish Conjecture \ref{conjecture: mutual info} in the high noise regime by looking at the derivatives of $F_f(\alpha)$.
+The limitations and future directions of this approach are as follows:

-First, the $\delta_n$ in Theorem \ref{theorem: main result} depends on the choice of $n$, which weakens our result compared to Samorodnitsky's, in which the $\delta$ is a universal, dimension-free constant.
+A limitation is that $\delta_n$ in Theorem \ref{theorem: main result} is dimensionally dependent on $n$, which weakens our result compared to Samorodnitsky's, where $\delta$ is a universal, dimension-free constant.

-Second, to the best of our knowledge, current numerical, exhaustive search shows that there are only two possible shapes of $F_f(\alpha)$, as shown in Fig. \ref{fig:example of F and T}, which seems promising for future proof.
-The calculus-based approach shown in this paper might be another promising angle to tackle Conjecture \ref{conjecture: mutual info}.
-However, the precise analysis of derivatives for $\alpha\ne\frac12$ still remains open.
+As a future direction, we note that to the best of our knowledge, current numerical exhaustive search indicates that there are only two possible shapes of $F_f(\alpha), \alpha\in(0,1)$, as depicted in Fig. \ref{fig:example of F and T}.
+This seems promising for future investigation.
+The calculus-based approach presented in this paper could possibly facilitate a new approach to tackle Conjecture \ref{conjecture: mutual info}.
+Alternatively, the new function $F_f(\alpha)$ for $\alpha\in(0,1)$ might be analyzed using other techniques.